cablelabs/dis-arbor-monitor/docs/arbor-install-guide.md

 The following options can be set to control the notification behavior via the Arbor Sightline API:

--   The “notification webhooks retry_count_limit” and “notification webhooks retry_count_max set” variables will limit the number of times a webhook will be invoked for a particular attack report
+-   The "notification webhooks retry_count_limit" and "notification webhooks retry_count_max set" variables will limit the number of times a webhook will be invoked for a particular attack report

--   The “notification webhooks retry_seconds_limit” and “notification webhooks retry_seconds_max” will control the retry frequency for webhook notifications for a particular attack report
+-   The "notification webhooks retry_seconds_limit" and "notification webhooks retry_seconds_max" will control the retry frequency for webhook notifications for a particular attack report

 For example, to set the webhook notification to perform no more than 10